MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/scenario-guide-gpo-to-map-network-drive-doesn-t-apply-as-expected.md

 The GPO has worked before.
 Since several days ago, drive Z is no longer mapped.
 Besides, you observe the following symptoms:

-- You can manually map the drive by using the net use command.
+- You can manually map the drive by using the `net use` command.
+For more information about the `net use` command, see [Net use | Microsoft Learn](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/gg651155%28v=ws.11%29).
 - When you run GPRESULT /h, the output indicates that the GPO "Mapped drives" is in the applied list.

   :::image type="content" source="media/scenario-guide-gpo-to-map-network-drive-doesn-t-apply-as-expected/screenshot-of-the-applied-gpos.png" alt-text="The screenshot of the applied GPOs." border="true":::